Orlando Arcia Player Props: Braves vs. Diamondbacks

-On Wednesday, Orlando Arcia (on the back of going 2-for-4 with a home run and two RBI) and the Atlanta Braves play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves and Orlando Arcia (.361 slugging percentage over his past 10 games, including one homer), battle starter Zac Gallen and the Arizona Diamondbacks at Truist Park, Thursday at 12:20 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with a home run and two RBI) against the Diamondbacks.
+He racked up two hits (going 2-for-4 with a home run and two RBI) in his last appearance against the Diamondbacks.

 Orlando Arcia Game Info & Props vs. the Diamondbacks